 Château Lanessan: André Delbos

 A little more than a decade later, in 1861, Louis died, and his widow Anaïs took up the reins.
 She is thus noted as the proprietor, under the name Veuve L Delbos, in the 1868 edition of Cocks et Féret, and despite her being widowed production has been maintained at 90 to 100 tonneaux.
-Although Anaïs appears to have remained in rude health until 1901 she decided before long to hand over responsibility for the domaine to the next generation; this meant her son André Delbos (1851 – 1908) was next to assume responsibility for the domaine, his elder half-brother Édouard Delbos (1824 – 1847) having died young.
+Although Anaïs appears to have remained in rude health until 1901 she decided long before this moment to hand over responsibility for the domaine to the next generation; this meant her son André Delbos (1851 – 1908) was next to assume responsibility for the domaine, his elder half-brother Édouard Delbos (1824 – 1847) having died young.